masterujjval/In-depth-bitwise/README.md

   Performs complement operation on each of the bit of the operand.
 It inverts '1s' to '0s' and '0s'to '1s'.

   For e.g ( ~A)

+## About The Repository

+This repository contains all the bitwise operations except NOT (~) Operator.
+The source code shows the working of each operator with their elaborate arithmetic operation being done on the operands.

+Copy the source code and run it on any IDE which supports C++.

+Fork the repo to make any contribution.